 Front or rear drive refers to the location of the flywheel in an elliptical trainer.
-Front drive models tend to be cheaper and smaller but don’t provide a motion that is as natural as rear drive ellipticals.
-There are excellent elliptical trainers in both categories.
+Front drive models tend to be cheaper and smaller but the movement pattern doesn’t generally feel as natural as rear drive elliptical.
+Rear flywheel elliptical trainers tend to be longer and more expensive.

 It’s pretty simple really, elliptical machines have a flywheel.
-This is a big disc that spins when you move the pedals and levers.
-You can’t put that disc in the middle of the machine because that’s where the exerciser is standing.
+The flywheel is a big disk that spins when you move the pedals and levers.
+You can’t put that disk in the middle of the machine because that’s where the exerciser is standing.

-That leaves the front and the rear.
+That leaves putting the flywheel in the front or the rear of the machine.
 Front or rear drive just refers to the location of the flywheel.
 If the flywheel is located in the front, it’s called front drive and if the flywheel is in the rear, it’s called rear drive.

 On some of the low end model, you can see the actual flywheel because it’s exposed to see.
 On higher end models the disc might be contained in a plastic shroud so you can’t actually see it.
 However, usually you’ll only have one side with plastic shrouds so you can still easily see where the flywheel is.